Real Estate Tax Delinquency

 The City and School District of Pittsburgh have a contract with Jordan Tax Services for the collection of delinquent City and School District real estate taxes.
 All listed delinquencies are collected and serviced by Jordan Tax Services.
 Please contact them at (412) 345-7960 for total amounts due.

-These accounts These accounts are delinquent as of May 11th 2017.
+These accounts are delinquent as of May 11th 2017.
 Payments received after this date are not reflected on the document.

 The information appearing on this website has been provided by the Real Estate Division of the Department of Finance of the City of Pittsburgh and The Pittsburgh School District